hamzatamry/CatchGame/README.md

-# simpleCatchMe-Game
+# catch-Game

-# Game Presentation
+  Game Presentation
     A simple mutliplayer offline game developped with C++ and SDL2.

     Each player controls a square.
 The red one try to touch the blue one before time reaches two minutes.
 If the blue one could hold for 2 minutes without being touch he wins.

       How the red square move ?
         z: up.
         d: right.
         q: left.

      How the red square move ?
         key_up: up.
         key_right: right.
         key_left: left.

     Enjoy it.

-#

 After cloning the project. you need to install SDL2 with SDL2_ttf and SDL2_image extension.